ljoonal/CVR-Plugins/README.md

 ### M.A Logger

-A plugin for logging possibly Malicious Activity.
+A plugin for logging things, to help figuring out the cause of Malicious Activity.

 An example use case would be to get the last change before you crashed.
 Since if a lot of people crashed at once, it's probably a fault of the most recently loaded thing.